EdwinVW/pitstop/README.md

 # Pitstop - Garage Management System
-This repo contains a sample application based on a Garage Management System for PitStop - a fictitious garage / car repair shop.
-The primary goal of this sample is to demonstrate several Web-Scale Architecture concepts like:
+This repo contains a sample application based on a Garage Management System for Pitstop - a fictitious garage / car repair shop.
+The primary goal of this sample is to demonstrate several software-architecture concepts like:
 * Microservices
 * CQRS
 * Event Sourcing